Amulya-Codes/Business-Card/README.md

 # Business Card

-A simple and elegant business card made with HTML, CSS
+A simple and elegant business card made with HTML, CSS for the BigDevSoon Project

 ## Demo